Mastering Home Assistant's shell_command: Orchestrating External Scripts and System Utilities

 plug_a_on: "/usr/local/bin/my_plug_cli --device plug_a --state on"

-plug_a_off: "/usr/local/bin/my_plug_cli --device plug_a --state off"
+plug_a_off: "/usr/local/bin/my_plug_cli --device plug_a --state off"2.
+Passing Arguments to Scripts

 Use Jinja2 templating to pass variables dynamically from Home Assistant to your shell commands.